Creating an OMI from a Snapshot

 This command contains the following attributes that you need to specify:

-• BlockDeviceMappings: (optional) (when registering from a snapshot) One or more block device mappings.
+• BlockDeviceMappings: (optional) (required) When registering from a snapshot: One or more block device mappings.

 • Bsu: (optional) Information about the BSU volume to create.